Khloe Kardashian Poses In Leopard PJs After Tristan Thompson’s Birthday Party

 Khloe thanked her glam team, makeup artist Hrush Achemyan and hairstylist Andrew Fitzsimons.

-Earlier on Wednesday, Khloe Kardashian posted a photo of her and her boyfriend Tristan Thompson.
+Earlier on Wednesday, Khloe Kardashian posted a photo of her and her boyfriend, Tristan Thompson.

 Khloe wished the Cleveland Cavaliers player a happy birthday and even used the word “forever” when talking about their relationship.